yahya-aghdam/guardflux/README.md

 ### rateLimit()

-This is a very useful fucntion that make rate limit for every route based on user api-key/id/ip that you pass.
+This is a very useful function that make rate limit for every route based on user api-key/id/ip that you pass.
 We use [MikroOrm](https://github.com/mikro-orm/mikro-orm) because it is light and can handle several DBs.
 Because of needing to save data in DB we have to config the DB options first:

 ```ts
 const dbConfig: DbConfig = {